inet-framework/inet-tutorials/wireless/doc/step8.rst

 .. figure:: wireless-step8-energy-2.png

-The ``residualCapacity`` statistic of hosts A, R1 and B is plotted on the following diagram.
+The ``residualCapacity`` statistic of hosts A, R1 and B are plotted on the following diagram.
 The diagram shows that host A has consumed the most power because it transmitted more than the other nodes.